1. Home

 Not Equal to

-Used to find data that does not match the value specified by the user.
+Retrieves data that does not match the specified value.

 Example